Kids on Campus

 Discover the many different delicious doughs of the world to create breads, entrees, and desserts.
 Instructor: Linda Stavely.
 Mornings, July 9 – 13.

-Engineering Level 1 (Grades 4 – 8) Join us to build contraptions that protect eggs from falling to the ground, catapults that launch candy pumpkins, and construct a building from toothpicks that can withstand weight and shaking.
+FULL - Engineering Level 1 (Grades 4 – 8) Please give our office a call at 603-358-2290 to be added to the waitlist Join us to build contraptions that protect eggs from falling to the ground, catapults that launch candy pumpkins, and construct a building from toothpicks that can withstand weight and shaking.
 Instructor: Delta Pymm.
 Mornings, July 16 – 20.